keenlabs/Keen-Docs/source/api/getting_started.rst

 ::

     {
-            "column_names": [
+        "properties": [
             "body:y_coord",
             "body:type",
             "body:x_coord"
         ],
         "body:y_coord": {
             "num_appearances": 1,
             "type_appearances": {
                 "num": 1
             }
         },
         "body:x_coord": {
             "num_appearances": 1,
             "type_appearances": {
                 "num": 1
             }
         },
         "body:inferred_column_types": {
             "y_coord": "num",
             "type": "string",
             "x_coord": "num"
         },
         "body:type": {
             "num_appearances": 1,
             "type_appearances": {
                 "string": 1
             }
         }
     }

 The response has a few important bits.
-First, there’s a list of all the keys / column names under the property "column_names".
+First, there’s a list of all the keys / column names under the property "properties".
 Then, there’s a property for each key / column, which contains information about how many times it’s appeared, and how many times each appeared for a specific type (number, string, etc.).

 .. _create_extraction:

 Create Extraction
 =================

 Once you’ve stored a bunch of data, you’re going to want to get it out so you can do analysis on it!
-This is easy to do through the Keen UI, but we also have easy programmatic access as well.
+This is easy to do through the Keen UI, but we have easy programmatic access as well.
 Let’s say we want to extract from the "user_interactions" collection.
 First, we have to create the JSON payload that contains information to control the extraction request.
 Create a file called "extraction.json" and save it to your filesystem with the following content:

 ::

     {
         "clauses": [
         {
-                "column_name": "body:type",
+            "property": "body:type",
             "operator": "eq",
             "value": "mouse_click"
         }
         ],
         "email": "alert@keen.io"
     }

-The important pieces of information are the "clauses" and "email" properties. "clauses" contains a list of JSON objects, each of which is a specific filter criteria.
+The important pieces of information are the "clauses" and "email" properties. "clauses" contains a list of JSON objects, each of which is a specific :doc:`filter </api/usage/filters>` criteria.
 In this example, we’re saying we only want events whose "type" column has a value equal to "mouse_click".
 See the API reference guide for all supported operators.
 The "email" property is optional.
 If specified, Keen will e-mail the given address whenever the extraction has completed.

 -------
 Request